 How to visit the Hungarian Parliament?

 If you want to know more you can visit the inside of the Parliament when then National Assembly is not in session.
 Tickets are available online or to the ticket office.
 The entrance fee for EU citizen is £5.95 a non-EU citizen is £10.
+Book your ticket for the Budapest Parliament in advance with us.
 Inside the Budapest parliament is stunning and if you have time you should consider to visit it.
 The building is not just amazing outside, but even from inside.

 Shoes on the Danube Bank – See Budapest in 2 days